aristeap/emu_thesis_deployment_version/README.md

 ## Original EMU-webApp
 This application was created as my thesis project and it is based on the [EMU-webApp](https://github.com/IPS-LMU/EMU-webApp.git), the web-app of the EMU-sdms system.
-All credits to the orinal authors: main  authors: [Raphael Winkelmann](https://github.com/raphywink), [Georg Raess](https://github.com/georgraess), [Markus Jochim](https://github.com/MJochim), [Affiliations](https://www.en.phonetik.uni-muenchen.de/index.html)
+All credits to the original authors: main  authors: [Raphael Winkelmann](https://github.com/raphywink), [Georg Raess](https://github.com/georgraess), [Markus Jochim](https://github.com/MJochim), [Affiliations](https://www.en.phonetik.uni-muenchen.de/index.html)

 🔷 This project significantly extends the base EMU-WebApp by adding several key features.
 The core enhancements include: